pulp/pulpcore/docs/dev/learn/other/documentation.md

 5. Pulp terminology should be be explicitly defined and added to the glossary.

-6. Documentation should stay consistent with the language used in the {doc}`/concepts`.
+6. Documentation should stay consistent with the language used in the `concepts`.

 7. Where reasonable, documents should include: